Heartbyte

 • Long-term operational outcome

-The Incentives Are Quietly Misaligned
+The Incentives Are Misaligned by Design

 Nobody Takes Ownership of the Gap